TIROS-1

-TIROS-1 (or TIROS-A) was the first full-scale weather satellite (the Vanguard 2 satellite was the first experimental/prototype weather satellite), the first of a series of Television Infrared Observation Satellites placed in low Earth orbit.
+TIROS-1 (or TIROS-A) was the first operational weather satellite, the first of a series of Television Infrared Observation Satellites (TIROS) placed in low Earth orbit.

 Program

 The TIROS Program was NASA's first experimental step to determine if satellites could be useful in the study of the Earth.
 At that time, the effectiveness of satellite observations was still unproven.
 Since satellites were a new technology, the TIROS Program also tested various design issues for spacecraft: instruments, data and operational parameters.
 The goal was to improve satellite applications for Earth-bound decisions, such as "should we evacuate the coast because of the hurricane?".

 The TIROS-1 Program's first priority was the development of a meteorological satellite information system.
 Weather forecasting was deemed the most promising application of space-based observations.

 Spacecraft

 TIROS 1 was an 18-sided right prism, 107 cm across opposite corners and 56 cm high.

 Spacecraft power was supplied by approximately 9000 1 cm- by 2 cm silicon solar cells mounted on the cover assembly and by 21 nickel-cadmium batteries.

 A single monopole antenna for reception of ground commands extended out from the top of the cover assembly.
 A pair of crossed-dipole antennas (235 MHz) for transmission projected down and diagonally out from the baseplate.
 Mounted around the edge of the baseplate were five diametrically opposed pairs of small, solid-fuel thrusters that maintained the satellite spin rate between 8 and 12 rpm.

 The satellite was equipped with two 1.27 cm-diameter vidicon TV cameras, one wide angle and one narrow angle, for taking earth cloud cover pictures.
-The pictures were transmitted directly to a ground receiving station or were stored in a tape recorder on board for later playback, depending on whether the satellite was within or beyond the communication range of the station.
+The pictures were transmitted directly to a ground receiving station or were stored in a magnetic tape recorder on board for later playback, depending on whether the satellite was within or beyond the communication range of the station.
 The satellite was spin-stabilized.